mattermost/docs/source/developer/mobile-developer-setup.rst

     $ keytool -genkey -v -keystore my-release-key.keystore -alias my-key-alias -keyalg RSA -keysize 2048 -validity 10000

-The above command prompts you for passwords for the keystore and key (make sure you use the same password for both) and to provide the Distinguished Name fields for your key.
+The above command prompts you for passwords for the keystore and key (make sure you use the same password for both), and asks you to provide the Distinguished Name fields for your key.
 It then generates the keystore as a file called my-release-key.keystore.

 The keystore contains a single key, valid for 10000 days.
 The alias is a name that you will use later when signing your app, so remember to take a note of the alias.

 .. note::
   Remember to keep your keystore file private and never commit it to version control.

-Setting up gradle variables
+Setting up Gradle Variables
 ++++++++++++++++++++++++++++

  - Place the *my-release-key.keystore* file under a directory that you can access.
 It can be in your home directory or even under *android/app* in the project folder so long as it is not checked in.